 The day I left San Francisco a picture was taken of me outside the taxi that brought me to the airport.
 I can’t find the image anywhere, but it was the middle of May, I was wearing a blue dress, one feather earring, my mom’s vintage cowboy boots and was rocking an asymmetrical haircut that had faded from red to bronze with a streak of bleached blonde down the middle.
 I am not ironic about any of this.
 I was 23 and artsy as fuck.
 I was a recent photography graduate, a radical vegetarian, and had just surfaced from the tumultuous waves of my first break up.
 I gave my spacious rent-stabilized studio in the Mission District to a friend and sold my prized estate sale scores to randoms off craigslist.
 I kept only my medium format camera, a 35 mm camera, a tripod, and two suitcases stuffed erratically with clothes.
 I was numb.
 I was untethered.
 I was sad.
 And I was hopeful that New York would show me a way out of my confusion and into a fully blossomed artist that I was sure I was supposed to become.

 My first summer, I learned about New York summer rain when my basement room got flooded and killed one of my cameras.
 Black mold started to grow undeniably in the ceiling and not even three weeks in, I started looking for another room, eventually relocating to Greenpoint, before the big hit of hipsters, but not too far before this.
 I was right on time for the explosion of Manhattan into Brooklyn without meaning to be.
-Just before my move I managed to get so drunk, because I had a new friend who was a bartender, that I passed out on the F train.
+Just before my move I managed to get drunk enough so that I fell asleep on the F train.
 I missed my stop home and woke up in Coney Island, deep in the night.
 It was beautiful but I was exhausted and wanted to go home; home to a comfort and to something familiar, but this was a vanishing point that followed me wherever I was.
 I was as much home here on the F train as anywhere.
 That moment stood out.

 New York was my escape from a broken heart, from my emotionally faraway family, a very free playground to spend time.
 I considered New York my grad school, with a shelf life of 4 or 5 years, and then the plan was I’d be on my way to the next amazing place like Berlin, or maybe even Paris.
 I had places in mind to run to, and a lot to run from, which made me feel powerful, free, and like I knew exactly what I was doing.
 But New York would not let me run, instead it captured me.
 I couldn’t get comfortable, and so I started practicing yoga as if my life depended on it.